PowderL/Tree-based-models-for-gis/README.rst

 For macOS:
 ------------
-At present, build ``forest-gis`` from source as wheel files are not provied for macOS.
+At present, install ``forest-gis``  from wheel files are not provied for macOS.

 Build forest-gis from source
 ----------------------------